eegli/tinyparse/.changeset/perfect-papayas-rush.md

 ---
-"@eegli/tinyparse": minor
+'@eegli/tinyparse': minor
 ---

-Tinyparse now has an asynchronous API!
+Tinyparse is now asynchronous by default, allowing you to use async handlers and setters!